Edineț: History

 The first known written mention of the locality is in a document from July 15, 1431, in which the Prince of Moldavia Alexandru cel Bun offered to Ivan Cupcici "14 villages with their old domains and empty land to found new villages and an apiary".
 According to the document, the old name of Edineț was Viadineți, possibly meaning "little Viadins".
 A document dating August 18, 1690, given by Prince Constantin Movilă to Cozma Pop, mentions the village as Iadineți.
 The name Edineț is documented since 1663, and is still used today.
 Between 1918–1940, the alternative spellings Edineți and Edinița were sometimes used.

 In 1812, the eastern part of Moldavia was annexed by the Russian Empire and became known as Governorate of Bessarabia.

 Bessarabia proclaimed independence in January 1918 as the Moldavian Democratic Republic.
-In April 1918, Bessarabia proclaimed union with Romania.
+In April 1918, Bessarabia proclaimed union with Romania, this came as a result of the World War I.

+Later on, close to the World War II, this territory was then incorporated into the Soviet Union.

+It will later on be independent from the Soviet Union in 1991.

 At the 1930 census, there were three separately administered localities: Edineți-Târg (literally "Edineți-Fair"), population 5,910, Edineți-Sat ("Edineți-Village"), population 5,260, part of Plasa Briceni of the Hotin County, and Alexăndrenii-Noi, population 1,083, part of Plasa Rășcani of the Bălți County.

 Between the two World Wars there was a Zionist Tarbut school in the town.

 In 1940, the Soviet Union, with the consent of the Nazi Germany occupied Bessarabia, created the Moldavian SSR, closing privately owned businesses and religious schools.